py3-coder/To-Do-Flask-Rest-API/README.md

 #### `Check-Point` :
   a.
 Make Sure You have Python 3.8 installed in your local machine

   b.
-Make Sure to Test the API ~ Postman API Testing Tool installed
+Make Sure to Postman API Testing Tool installed ~ For Testsing Purpose

 Step 1: Clone the project